 Speaking at the Pulver.com Wireless Internet Summit, Hundt said that it is likely that the FCC will choose to regulate VoIP providers, which would stifle innovation, boost costs and protect traditional phone companies from the challenge that low-cost or free Internet calling service could bring.

 Citing a letter from current FCC chairman Michael Powell to Sen. Ron Wyden (D-Ore.) that is posted on the FCC Web site, Hundt said it was apparent that the FCC had already decided to regulate VoIP.

-The agency has waived the usual public comment period, which is often the first step before making such a ruling, Hundt said.
-Though the hearing is scheduled for Dec.
-1, Powell wrote that the agency planned to issue a Notice of Public Rule Making (NPRM) "shortly after the hearing," in an effort to gather comments from the public.
+The agency has waived the usual public comment period, which is often the step before making such a ruling, Hundt said.
+Though the is scheduled for Dec.
+1, Powell wrote that the agency planned to issue a Notice of Public Rule Making (NPRM) "shortly after the ," in an effort to gather comments from the public.

 "I ran this agency," Hundt said.
 "I know you should be suspicious."

 Hundt pointed out three issues raised in chairman Powell's letter, which he said pointed to erroneous arguments for the regulations of VoIP.

 The was concern about emergency services and Enhanced 911 (E911), FCC rules seeking to improve the effectiveness and reliability of wireless 911 service.
 While VoIP systems have had some problems adhering to E911 regulations, Hundt thought that it was odd that this was an issue of high concern to the FCC, since the wireless industry successfully lobbied to delay the implementation of most E911 requirements.

 "If this is not an important issue for cell phones, why is it at the top of the list for VoIP?"
 Hundt asked.